m1g/m1g/README.md

 ### What I'm up to:

-- 💻 I'm currently working on creating a [Blog][website] in jekyll
+- 💻 I'm currently creating drafts for [my jekyll blog][website]
-- 🔰 I'm exploring NextJS.
-It seems legit
+- 🔰 I'm exploring GraphQL as an alternative to REST
-- 📕 I'm also learning more around Rails, Kubernetes and data architecture
+- 📕 I'm also experimenting more the the MERN stack
-- ⚡ 2020 Goals: Build a NextJS + MongoDB site
+- ⚡ 2021 Goals:
+  - [ ] Create and maintain a useful full-stack app
+  - [ ] Be more opinionated on data architecture
+  - [ ] Up my non-existent hacker skills (infosec)

 ### Let's connect: